Smoked Tuna Salad

 Fun things for a party

-Take a Small Brie or Camembert split it in two from the middle add 2 spoon full of my Balsamic Jelly add some cut fresh strawberry or apricot, close it back as a sandwish and bake it at 150 F for couple minutes ( you want it soft not runny) then serve it to your guest with a spoon in the middle and lot of breads and craker
+Bake Brie Cheese: Take a Small Brie or Camembert split it in two from the middle add 2 spoon full of my Balsamic Jelly add some cut fresh strawberry or apricot, close it back as a sandwich and bake it at 150 F for couple minutes ( you want it soft not runny) then serve it to your guest with a spoon in the middle and lot of breads and cracker

-in a clean glass add few fresh basil leaf, poke cherry tomato with a clean needle trow in the glass and add vodka to top the tomatoesput the glass in a saucer and cover the base of the glass with my basil Garlic sea salt couple wood long tooth pic.
+Infuse cherry tomatoes: in a clean glass add few fresh basil leaf, poke cherry tomato with a clean needle trow in the glass and add vodka to top the tomatoes put the glass in a saucer and cover the base of the glass with my basil Garlic sea salt couple wood long tooth pic.
 Et Voila

-Soak prune in Armaniac over night and serve it with a creme bruler a sponge cake or Ice Cream
+Soak prune in Armaniac over night and serve it with a creme brule, a sponge cake, or Ice Cream

-Strawberry with pepper and Grand Marnier a clasic but I just love it
+Strawberry with pepper and Grand Marnier a classic but I just love it

 My Focaccia (This is easy and fun to do)